arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 As it is a Linux device, you can do tasks like creating files, changing directories, etc.

-To gain admin (root) access, type `sudo su -` and the password, which by default is `fio`.
+To gain admin (root) access, type `sudo su -` and set your own password.

+***For image versions earlier than 844, the default password for admin access is `fio`.***

 After that, the terminal prefix should turn red.

 ![ADB shell with admin access](assets/adb-sudo-su.png "ADB shell with admin access")